devforth/adminforth/adminforth/documentation/docs/tutorial/03-Customization/08-pageInjections.md

 You can also inject custom components to the login page.

-`loginPageInjections.underInputs` and `loginPageInjections.overInputs` allows to add one or more panels under or over the login form inputs:
+`loginPageInjections.underInputs` and `loginPageInjections.panelHeader` allows to add one or more panels under or over the login form inputs:

 ![login Page Injections underInputs](<loginPageInjection.png>)